 The Permanent Delegation represents the interests of the Federal Republic of Germany vis-a-vis the UNESCO Secretariat and other Member States.

-The Permanent Delegation’s tasks as an intermediary between UNESCO and the German Government also include active participation in the meetings of UNESCO bodies, especially the three governing bodies: the General Conference, the Executive Board and the Secretariat.
+As an intermediary between UNESCO and the German government, the Permanent Delegation’s tasks also include active participation in the meetings of UNESCO bodies, especially the three governing bodies: the General Conference, the Executive Board and the Secretariat.

-This reporting enables the German Government to make decisions on the basis of reliable information and authoritative assessments.
-Depending on the topic, relevant experts are integrated into the delegations from, for example, the German UNESCO Commission (DUK), ministries, the scientific community and the education sector.
+This reporting enables the German government to make decisions on the basis of reliable information and authoritative assessments.
+Depending on the topic, relevant experts are integrated into the delegations from, for example, the German Commission for UNESCO, ministries, the scientific community and the education sector.

-The Permanent Delegation’s reporting and analysis incorporate the activities and knowledge of a variety of German experts, partner organizations, intermediary organizations, non-governmental organizations (NGOs), etc., with which the Permanent Delegation maintains ongoing contact in different forums.
+The Permanent Delegation’s reporting and analysis incorporate the activities and knowledge of a variety of German experts, partner organisations, intermediary organisations, non-governmental organisations (NGOs), etc., with which the Permanent Delegation maintains ongoing contact in different forums.
 These include thematic and regional associations of partner countries such as the Geneva Group and the Group of European Union Member States.